GlobalInvertebrateGenomicsAlliance/GIGAIII_bioinformatics_workshop/geneprediction/shortcut.md

 ```

 You can substitute your own genome as well.
 This FASTA file should be either full chromosomes, scaffolds or contigs, depending on the current stage of your assembly.
 The quality of your predictions will depend on the quality of your assembly.

+gunzip your file if your file is gzipped

 ## Create files and folders